kolenaIO/kolena/docs/dataset/formatting-your-datasets.md

 | 1272-128104-0014  | `s3://kolena-public-examples/LibriSpeech/data/dev-clean/1272/128104/1272-128104-0014.flac` | `by harry quilter m a` | 5          |

 Here the audio column contains a locator but if uploaded as is, it would just be rendered as a text metadata field.
+We need to use the `AudioAsset` annotation when uploading in order for the Audio file to be rendered as an asset.

 ```python
 from kolena.asset import AudioAsset